Doximity’s S-1 may explain why healthcare exits are heating up – TechCrunch

 Read it every morning on Extra Crunch or get The Exchange newsletter every Saturday.

 Doximity is a social network that allows doctors to speak to each other while complying with HIPAA, a federal law that promotes medical privacy.
-The network, originally defined as a LinkedIn for medical professionals, gives doctors a Rolodex for specialists, a newsfeed for healthcare updates, a communication tool to talk to patients, and a job search tool.
+The network, originally defined as a LinkedIn for medical professionals, gives doctors a Rolodex for specialists, a newsfeed for healthcare updates, a communication tool to talk to patients and a job search tool.

 In 2017, Doximity claimed that it reached 70% of all U.S. doctors, more than 800,000 licensed professionals.

-This is CEO Jeff Tangney’s second time bringing a healthtech company public after his previous medical software startup, Epocrates, debuted in 2011.
+This is CEO Jeff Tangney’s second time bringing a health tech company public after his previous medical software startup, Epocrates, debuted in 2011.

-Let’s chat briefly about the larger healthtech exit market and then dig into Doximity’s IPO filing and get our heads around how the company managed to avoid private-market dilution for seven years — and what the company may be worth.
+Let’s chat briefly about the larger health tech exit market and then dig into Doximity’s IPO filing and get our heads around how the company managed to avoid private-market dilution for seven years — and what the company may be worth.

-Healthtech exits
+Health tech exits

 The global digital health market is estimated to hit $221 billion by 2026, underscoring how large an opportunity the sector may present to venture capitalists.
 But investors aren’t merely just paying attention to estimates; they are seeing a number of exits in digital health (read: liquidity) that are warming up their checkbooks.